How do I check my coding notice?

 Although K codes are designed to collect extra tax, if you have a K code, your tax deduction for each payment period cannot be more than half of that period’s pay (or pension).
 For instance, if your pay (or pension) for the week (or month) is £300, a K code cannot result in your employer (or pension provider) deducting more than £150 tax from you in that week (or month).

 It is different from code 0T.
 With code BR, your employer (or pension provider) only deducts tax at basic rate for that job (or pension), no matter how much you are paid.
 But where your employer (or pension provider) uses code 0T, they can deduct tax at the higher and additional rates once your income goes over a certain amount.

 You can see how this works in the example Jake.

 Your employer (or pension provider) uses this code if HMRC expect all income from that employment (or pension) to be taxable at 40% – the higher rate.
 You may have a D0 code if you have two jobs (or pensions), the main one of which fully uses your tax free allowances and 20% tax rate band.
 HMRC will apply a D0 code against your second job (or pension) to make sure that you do not underpay tax.

 You can see how this code works in the example Meena.

 When you start a new job, HMRC cannot work out your tax code until they have received some information from either you or your employer to help them decide what tax free allowances you are entitled to.

 For employees there is a procedure when starting a new job – your employer has to follow a 'new starter process'.
-This can involve the HMRC form – the P45 and new starter information that will be gathered from you by your employer.
+This normally involves gathering information from you, such as form P45 given to you by a previous employer, or completing a 'new starter checklist'.
 This information is sent to HMRC, who are then able to estimate a suitable tax code for you in your new job.